TheDevOpsPlayground/cbin-agent/README.md

 - **File Monitoring**: Use `fsnotify` to monitor specified files for changes such as creation, modification, or deletion.
 - **Automated Backups**: Automatically back up modified files to a designated backup directory.
 - **Health Check API**: Implement an API to check the health status of the Recycler CLI service.
-- **Restore Feature**: Allow users to restore files from the recycle bin back to their original locations.

 ## Uninstallation